 Great news for gluten-free eaters – there are plenty of fabulous Hibiscus Coast restaurants that cater to food allergies and gluten-free dining, and they do it well.

-We have it all, including hundreds of Hibiscus Coast restaurants.
-They serve the full gambit, from cafes featuring great coffees, breakfasts and lunches, to full-service all-day dining venues.
+We have it all, including heaps of Hibiscus Coast restaurants.
+They serve the full gambit, from cafes featuring great coffees, breakfasts and lunches to full-service all-day dining venues.

 Hibiscus Coast restaurants that offer gluten-free cover an eclectic mix of tastes ranging from modern Kiwi fare to ethnic flavours from Asia, the Middle East, and Europe.